 Full-time students at Davidson College were charged $52,991 in fees and tuition in the 2019 - 2020 academic year, before corrections for financial aid. $52,466 was the cost of tuition. $525 was the price of fees.
 Find out more about the net price.

 As opposed to state schools, Davidson doesn't provide a tuition reduction to in-state students.

 Tuition and fees take care of the expense of attendance for one year of school, but do not cover room and board, which is an additional cost you will incur if you live on campus.
-Yet, many students wind up paying under maximum tuition because they qualify for financial aid along with other reductions.
+Bear in mind many students have financial aid and scholarships that lower their total cost.

 Tuition & Fees Five Year Projection